 Grading of carpus uterine cancer is done as follows:

 - Grade 1: Solid growth is less than 5%

 - Grade 2: Solid growth pattern is 6-50%

 - Grade 3: Solid growth pattern is more than 50%

-Treatment of Endometrial Cancer is to remove disease and prevent its spread.
+The treatment of endometrial cancer is to remove the disease and prevent its spread.
 Surgical intervention is the primary treatment in combination with medical management and radiotherapy.

 - Chemotherapy: This is usually done in advanced stage carpus uterine cancer with metastasis to the bladder, bowel, etc.

 - Hormone therapy: This is usually done in advanced carpus uterine cancer